Blenheim Boulevard Multimodal Improvements

 The corridor is already multimodal in nature, which means there are multiple ways people use to get around, including driving, CUE Bus, walking, biking, and riding scooters.
 However, there is tremendous opportunity to improve the look, feel, safety, and function of the entire corridor.

 The most recent plans were presented to City Council during a public hearing on June 13, 2023.
-View the presentation.
+View the presentation(External link).

 Cost and Funding